Multistage Hierarchical Capture-Recapture Models: Generalizations and Alternative Models for

-To fit the model with posterior distribution in (\ref{eq:Mhpost}) using the PPRB approach, we first obtain a sample from the posterior distribution associated with the observed data $\mathbf{y}_{1:n}$ and then assimilate the number of observed individuals $n$ in a second stage.
-However, there are several important implementation details that arise for this heterogeneous CR model.
-In a first computing stage, we use a standard algorithm to obtain a MCMC sample based on the posterior
+To fit the model with the posterior distribution in (\ref{eq:Mhpost}) using the PPRB approach, we first obtain a sample from the posterior distribution associated with the observed data $\mathbf{y}_{1:n}$ and then assimilate the number of observed individuals $n$ in a second stage.
+There are several important implementation details that arise for this heterogeneous CR model.
+In a first computing stage, we use a standard algorithm to obtain a MCMC sample based on the joint distribution $[\mathbf{y}_{1:n}|\mu,\sigma^2,n][\mu][\sigma^2][\psi]$, which requires Metropolis-Hastings updates for $\mu$ and $\sigma^2$.
+We can obtain a Monte Carlo sample for $\psi$ from its prior because it does not appear in the conditional data model.

-which requires Metropolis-Hastings updates for $\text{logit}(\mathbf{p}_{1:n})$, but facilitates Gibbs updates for $\mu$ and $\sigma^2$.
-We draw an independent Monte Carlo sample for $\psi$ from its prior because it does not appear in the zero-truncated binomial likelihood.
+Using the MCMC sample resulting from the first stage, we evaluate $[n|\mu,\sigma^{2},\psi]$ for all realizations of the parameters in parallel.
+This intermediate computing step approximates the integrated PMF for $n$ using Monte Carlo integration based on (\ref{eq:npartialint}), or other numerical approach (see \citealt{king2016capture} for a quadrature method).